speedybits/b4m_turtlebot3/b4m_bridge.md

 We have created a ROS2 node called "b4m_bridge".
 The "b4m_bridge" node will receive sensor data from the robot, process it, and provide instructions for the robot to perform certain actions.

 # Integration
-The b4m_bridge node will be integrated into the turtlebot3 webots simulation.
-It will subscribe to sensor data and publish instructions to the robot.
+The b4m_bridge node will subscribe to sensor data and publish instructions to the robot.

 # b4m_bridge Node
 Develop a ROS2 node called "b4m_bridge" which subscribes to sensor data from the robot.
 Sensor data includes:
-    object recognition (video)
     text (from speech-to-text conversion)
     robot location (waypoint identifier)

 The b4m_bridge node takes this sensor data and converts it to "B4M_messages" with the following format:
-    object recognized from video ===> SEE:<object name>
     speech-to-text ===> text received ===> HEAR:<text received>
     Robot arrived at Nav2 waypoint identifier ===> AT_WAYPOINT:<waypoint ID>